Trapp Lager Brewery

 More than a decade ago Johannes von Trapp started thinking about brewing his own beer, for guests of the resort.
 His dream was to produce an American version of the tasty Lager he has enjoyed over the years on his trips to the countryside near his ancestral Austrian home.

-Golden Helles, Vienna Amber, Dunkel Lager and a rotating Seasonal Lager.
+Golden Helles, Bohemian Pilsner, Vienna Lager, Dunkel Lager and a rotating Seasonal Lager.

 Enjoy Our Lagers Throughout Vermont